Biographical Sketch

 During his bachelor, master and doctoral studies, he had the opportunity to explore a wide range of research topics in Software Engineering (SE) such as IR-based Traceability Recovery, Mining Software Repositories (MSR), Software maintenance and evolution and Empirical Software Engineering.
 During the experience as postdoc in the SEAL group he investigated further SE research fields such as Mobile Computing, Continuous Delivery and Continuous integration.
 Currently, His research interests are in the domain of Software Engineering (SE) and cloud computing (CC): DevOps (e.g., Continuous Delivery, Continuous integration), Machine learning applied to SE, Software maintenance and evolution (with particular focus on Cloud, mobile, and Cyber-physical applications), Mobile Computing.
 Moreover, he is promoting research on "Summarization Techniques for Code, Changes, and Testing".
 Another topic that is also of his interest is Code Review, indeed, he is currently working and advising students on research ideas aimed at automating the process of code inspection.

-- is supported by the H2020 with the project called COSMOS: DevOps for Complex Cyber-physical Systems
+- the H2020 with the project called COSMOS: DevOps for Complex Cyber-physical Systems (since 2021), - https://www.cosmos-devops.org/

-- is supported by the Innosuisse with the project called ARIES: Exploiting User Journeys and Testing Automation for Supporting Efficient Energy Service Platforms"
+with the project called "ARIES: Exploiting User Journeys and Testing Automation for Supporting Efficient Energy Service Platforms" (since 2021) - https://www.aries-devops.ch/index.html

-For more information have a look on his short CV or long CV.
+For more information have a look on his short CV

 He is a member of IEEE.
-He authored or co-authored around ninety (considering also demonstration, dataset and poster) papers appeared in International Conferences and Journals (26 of them published during the experience at the SEAL lab).
+He authored or co-authored one hundred (considering also demonstration, dataset and poster) papers appeared in International Conferences and Journals (26 of them published during the experience at the SEAL lab).
 In summary he published in high-ranked, peer-reviewed (according to the http://www.core.edu.au/conference-portal), and international venues (where he also received best and distinguished paper awards).
 These research works involved studies with industrial and open projects and received best paper

 awards or best paper nominations .
-He supervised (or co-supervised) 11 undergrad students, 19 MSc students and currently/recently 9 PhD students (6 of them during the postdoctoral experience at the University of Zurich) and 6 research assistants.
+He supervised (or co-supervised) 11 undergrad students, 22 MSc students and currently/recently 9 PhD students (6 of them during the postdoctoral experience at the University of Zurich) and 8 research assistants.
 He serves and has served as a program committee member of various international conference (e.g., ICSE, ASE, FSE, ICSME, etc.).

 - Dr. Panichella was selected in 2019 as one of the top-20 (second in Switzerland) Most Active Early Stage Researchers Worldwide (results reported by the JSS journal) in SE.